Finite choice, convex choice and finding roots: Relative separation techniques

 We call a Weihrauch-degree a \emph{fractal}, if each of its parts is again the whole.
 The concept was introduced by \name{Brattka}, \name{de Brecht} and \name{Pauly} in \cite{paulybrattka} as a criterion for a degree to be join-irreducible (all fractals are join-irreducible, cf.~Lemma \ref{lemma:fractalsjoinirreducible}).
-The formalization uses the operation $f \mapsto f_A$ introduced next.